Housing bubble: Housing bubbles vs. overpricing in the housing market

 Overpricing can be said to be a necessary, but insufficient indicator that a bubble exists.
 Overpricing is defined more widely than a bubble.
 An asset may be overpriced without there being a bubble, but you cannot have a (positive) bubble without overpricing.
 Over- or underpricing may simply be defined as a deviation from the equilibrium price.
 DiPasquale and Wheaton (1994) say that:

 "Indeed, it appears to be normal for housing prices to deviate from the fundamental value or equilibrium price, since housing markets clear gradually rather than quickly in a short run."

 Mayer (2011) investigated house price bubbles and found that there are basically three approaches researchers take when investigating house price differ from equilibrium.

 First, there is the finance-based method, where the house price equals the discounted future rents.
 This follows the same logic when performing a stock valuation; the stock price is equal to the discounted sum of all future dividends.
 The idea is that the value of equity is equal to the discounted dividends.
 Price rent ratio and user cost of housing are methods that fall under this method.

 The second approach is to compare the costs of building new dwellings against the actual house prices today.
 Much of the construction cost method has its basis in the demand and supply curve theory.
 If demand is low, this leads to lower house prices and less construction of new homes.
 Glaeser and Gyourko (2005) point out that the housing market is characterized by a kinked supply curve that is highly elastic when prices are at or above construction costs.
 Otherwise, the supply curve is highly inelastic.
 Housing can be built rather quickly, but since housing is a durable good, old housing does not disappear quickly.
 Thus, house prices in slow or negative demand growth markets are capped by construction costs.
 Price construction cost ratio and price building cost ratio are methods that is falls in under this method.

 The last approach by Mayer (2011) is to utilize a combination of house price affordability to derive an equilibrium model.
 Often house prices are compared to income (income is used as proxy variable for affordability).
 If house prices are too high, households cannot afford the same level of housing services (affordability).
 Symmetrically, when house prices are low, households may afford a higher level of housing services.
 Price income ratio, price wage ratio, price household income ratio are examples of this method.
-There also exist a set of different affordability measures and indexes that looks at the development in interest payments to income or the cost of the mortgage to income.
+There also exist a set of different housing affordability indices that looks at the development in interest payments to income or the cost of the mortgage to income.

 In addition to using house price equilibrium based on economic measures, there are also possible to use statistical techniques to identifying the long-term price trend, for example HP-filter.